SuperLan11/SEO_Website/README.md

 * 13th Result with Google search “spray shoe store lakeland” (2nd place result vs local competitors)
 * 22nd result with Google search “best spray on shoes near Lakeland, FL” (3rd place result vs local competitors)

+## Teammate Contributions
+* Kyle Romero: Created the home, promotional, and blog pages
+* Landon Johnson: Created the shop page
+* Sebastian Lopez: Created the about page

+## How to Use the Website
 To use the website, download the zip file from the green code button, extract the folder, and open the index.html file in the extracted folder.
 As a side note, we used AI-generated art for the Neon Lightwear, Snowflake Sneakers, Controller Kicks, and logo images.